How Deaf People Read

 • Which visual and linguistic processes do skilled deaf readers use during written word processing?

-• Do native signers (hearing or deaf) activate English when they process sign language?
+• Do signers activate ASL when they read English text?

 Funding